 5. Writing in a Journal

 If you aren’t ready for meditation yet, journaling is a great alternative.
-Take a step back from your busy life, cozy up on your couch with a journal and let all your thoughts out.
+Take a step back from your busy life, cozy up on your couch with a journal, and let all your thoughts out.

-This is a great form of self-care and natural remedy for anxiety.
+This is a great form of self-care and a natural remedy for anxiety.
 If you can get in the habit of getting your thoughts out on paper, your mind will quiet down.

 Expressing your thoughts in any form shines a light on your personal struggles.
 When there is light, there is very little room for negativity to survive.